 The velvet-like interior lining is nicely done.
 The grid dividers, however, are far too flexible, tending to bulge and bend along their length.
 This problem could have been abated if the individual compartments had been sized to exactly fit the dimensions of the cushions provided.
 In this case each grid would have been supported by the surrounding compartments.

 The components used in the manufacture of this display case were not chosen for their sturdiness.
 The flexible plastic window can be easily damaged and I feel that cardboard has no place in the construction of a box used to display valuable items.

 The pillows are of standard size but lack sufficient padding.
 I have thin, sticklike wrists and my watchbands are sized to match.
 Because of the minimal padding, my metal strap equipped timepieces cannot fit around these pillows.
 Those with larger wrists will not experience this difficulty.

 The grid dividers are flimsy.
 Heavy watches will lean to the side, overcome the resistance of the divider, and protrude into the adjoining grid.
 If another watch occupies this space, it could become scratched.
 This box is best used for small sized timepieces.

 The faux leather, interior lining, and latch appear to be of good quality.
 To improve visual appeal, the outer covering of the rear of the box extends from top to bottom.
-Every time the display case is opened a crease appears across the faux leather covering.
+Every time the display case is opened, a crease appears across the faux leather covering.
 Over a lengthy period of time, this will cause the material to split.
-The lifetime of the cardboard style hinge will be shorter.

 I feel the VUD61A has no place in today’s watch accessory ecosystem.
 The box’s window provides a poor view of its contents, negating its use as a display case.
 While this unit could be utilized as a storage container, it is not suitable for the larger watches most often worn by men.